Crime Scene (South Korean TV series)

 Crime Scene (Korean: 크라임씬) is a South Korean variety program with Hong Jin-ho, Park Ji-yoon, NS Yoon-G, Jun Hyun-moo, Lim Bang-geul, and Kang Yong-suk as the cast for the first season.
 The first season consists of 10 episodes and aired on JTBC from May 10 to July 12, 2014.

 Hong Jin-ho and Park Ji-yoon returned for the second season.
 Together with new members Jang Jin, Jang Dong-min and Hani, the five of them formed the cast for the second season.
 The second season was aired on Wednesdays at 23:00 (KST) from April 1 to June 24, 2015.
+This is the first season to have the detective's assistant starting from Season 2 with actor Choi Won-myeong serves as the detective's assistant.

 A third season began airing on April 28, 2017, with a preview episode a week earlier.
-It features returning cast members, Park Ji-yoon and Jang Jin, as well as newcomers, Kim Ji-hoon, Yang Se-hyung and Jung Eun-ji.
+It features returning cast members, Park Ji-yoon and Jang Jin, as well as newcomers, Kim Ji-hoon, Yang Se-hyung and Jung Eun-ji, with actor Kim Min-Gue became the detective's assistant for the third season.
 The season ended on July 14, 2017.

+The series made its return for the fourth season in 2024, titled Crime Scene Returns (Korean: 크라임씬 리턴즈), with both Park Ji-yoon and Jang Jin returning from the third season, and Jang Dong-min returning from the second season.
+They are joined by newcomers, Key of Shinee, Joo Hyun-young and An Yu-jin of Ive.
+The detective's assistant in this season is portrayed by singer Lee Jin-woo of Ghost9.
+The season premiered on TVING on February 9, 2024.
+PD Yoon Hyun-joon confirmed that the fourth season of Crime Scene will not features several guests for the entire season due to time constraint as the fourth season already have 3 new cast members.